SidOfc/mkdx/README.md

 The latest changes will be visible in this list.
 See [CHANGELOG.md](CHANGELOG.md) for older changes.

+## 31-03-2018 VERSION 1.1.0

+- Stricter rules for highlighting (do not highlight bold markers at start of line as list items).
+- Fix TOC links using headings containing <kbd /> tags.
+- Fix deep merging of `g:mkdx#settings` hash.
+- Add setting to place TOC in fixed position.

 ## 25-03-2018 VERSION 1.0.2

 - Fix incorrect <Plug> mapping detection